Medford / Somerville Campus

-Tuition, room, 3 meals per day (brunch / dinner on Sundays), use of select campus facilities, included excursions and daily activities, bed linens, pillow and towels, 24-hour residential care and support, staff accompanied airport transfer during specified windows.
+Tuition, room, 3 meals per day (brunch on Sundays), use of select campus facilities, included excursions and daily activities, bed linens, pillow and towels, 24-hour residential care and support, staff accompanied airport transfer during specified windows.

 Airfare/transportation to and from home city, courses and activities shown to have an extra fee, laundry, spending money, souvenirs, meals eaten away from program, airport transfers outside of specified windows, trip cancellation insurance, medical insurance, medical and dental expenses and any non-program-related transportation needs.

 This program is not related to Tufts University Undergraduate Admissions.
 Participation in this program does not result in admission to a Tufts University degree program.

 Join Tufts University’s Tisch College of Civic Life for an exciting, engaging, two-week summer program created for those who want to develop their leadership skills while making a difference in the world and in their communities.
 The program will equip students with the leadership skills and civic knowledge to build connections, work collaboratively, and emerge as change agents who can inspire others.
 The students will also tour several college campuses in the area.

 Just five miles northwest of Boston, Tufts University’s Medford / Somerville vibrant campus sits on a hill overlooking the city.
 Tufts’ location offers the optimal combination of a relaxed and safe campus environment that is close enough to Boston to take advantage of everything the city has to offer!